cswartzvi/hamilton/docs/integrations/dlt/index.md

         destination='bigquery',
         dataset_name="slack_community_backup"
     )
-    # pass the results from Hamilton to dlt
+    # pass the results from Apache Hamilton to dlt
     data = results["threads"].to_dict(orient="records")
     final_load_info = load_pipeline.run(data, table_name="threads")
     ```

 ### ETL Summary
-You need to set up your dlt pipeline for raw and transformed data, and define your Hamilton transformation dataflow.
+You need to set up your dlt pipeline for raw and transformed data, and define your Apache Hamilton transformation dataflow.
 Then, your execution code consist of executing the ETL step in sequence.
 It should look like this:

 ```python
 # run.py